Vic and Sade: Uncle Fletcher

-Uncle Fletcher was a talker who had an outrageous story and advice about everything.
+Uncle Fletcher was a long-winded talker who had an outrageous story and advice about everything.
 If there was one activity, outside of telling stories, that he can be noted for, it would be riding on Gumpox's garbage wagon, and he even got a special pass to allow him to do so.
 He would sometimes fall into the garbage.
 He especially enjoyed discussing the interesting facts and statistics about such things as his watch fob collection, key collection, photos and snapshots, and his landlady's washrag collection.
 And he liked popping popcorn.
 He was always bringing up names of people he assumed Sade knew, whom she never did.
 Uncle Fletcher liked to bring up the fellow who walked to his own funeral: "He made his plans, walked to the mortuary.
 There he later died."
 Uncle Fletcher would often address the family as "Vic/Sadie/Rush/Russell Honey," but once he denied Sade her "Honey" appellation because she had expressed impatience when he tried to relay some not-so-important news.
 He frequently told anecdotes about characters with names such as Rishigan Fishigan of Sishigan Michigan.

 Non-speaking characters

-The following characters were not portrayed by actors until very late in the show's run (and rarely even after that) but were frequently discussed by Vic, Sade, Rush and Uncle Fletcher.
+The following characters were not portrayed by actors until very late in the show's run (and rarely even after that) but were frequently discussed by Vic, Sade, Rush, and Uncle Fletcher.